Melanie Griffith: 1996–2002: Independent films and producing

 In November 2000, Griffith returned to drug rehabilitation for treatment of a painkiller addiction.
 While in treatment, Griffith began making public blog posts in an online journal detailing her battle to beat her substance abuse.
 She wrote in her first post: "I am starting this recovery journal because I wanted to share with you my experiences.
 I am still a little shaky, but I feel it is important that I share this with you, because an addiction to prescribed pain pills can happen to anyone, and you have to be careful."
 Griffith had a minor role in the 2001-released youth-oriented independent film Tart, which she co-produced with Banderas under their Green Moon Productions company.
 The film starred Griffith's former Lolita co-star Dominique Swain, as well as Brad Renfro, Bijou Phillips, and Mischa Barton.
-In 2002, she voiced the character of Margalo the bird in the animated film Stuart Little 2.
+In 2002, she voiced Margalo the bird in the film Stuart Little 2.